rapidminer/rapidminer-extension-template/README.md

 RapidMiner Extension Template
 =============================

-A template for building a RapidMiner Studio Extension.
+A template for creating a RapidMiner Studio Extension.
+Building the extension requires at least Gradle 2.1.

 ### Getting started
 1. Checkout the extension template